dpellow/lt_cvd/README.md

 | MONTHS_TO_EVENT| time in months from prediction time until event or censoring | |

 ### Further explanations of features
-- HTN: a patient is considered hypertensive if they have a diagnosis of hypertension OR are on anti-hypertensive medication
+- **HTN**: a patient is considered hypertensive if they have a diagnosis of hypertension OR are on anti-hypertensive medication
-- LIP: a patient is considered dislipidemic if they have a diagnosis of dyslipidemia, OR are on a statin, OR have ever had a lipid lab with LDL > 4.1 or Total cholesterol > 5.2 or triglycerides > 2.3
+- **LIP**: a patient is considered dislipidemic if they have a diagnosis of dyslipidemia, OR are on a statin, OR have ever had a lipid lab with LDL > 4.1 or Total cholesterol > 5.2 or triglycerides > 2.3
-- CV_HISTORY/EVENT: we consider the following to be major adverse cardiovascular events: acute myocardial infarction (MI), non-MI ischemic heart disease, heart failure, arrhythmias, valvulopathy, cardiac and carotid revascularization procedures, cardiogenic shock and ischemic stroke and death from any of these.
-These are captured in part by ICD10 codes: I48.0, I48.1, I48.2, I48.3, I48.4, I48.9, I47, I49, I21, I22, I25.2, I50, I46, G45.3, G45.9, I25, I63, I65, I66, I67.0, I69.3, I69.4, I39.0, I39.1, I39.2, I39.3, I39.4, I42.
+- **CV_HISTORY/EVENT**: we consider the following to be major adverse cardiovascular events: acute myocardial infarction (MI), non-MI ischemic heart disease, heart failure, arrhythmias, valvulopathy, cardiac and carotid revascularization procedures, cardiogenic shock and ischemic stroke and death from any of these. <br>
+These are captured in part by ICD10 codes: I48.0, I48.1, I48.2, I48.3, I48.4, I48.9, I47, I49, I21, I22, I25.2, I50, I46, G45.3, G45.9, I25, I63, I65, I66, I67.0, I69.3, I69.4, I39.0, I39.1, I39.2, I39.3, I39.4, I42. <br>
 Note this list may not be exhaustive.
-In particular, it does not include procedures: PCI, stenting, bypass, ablation, valve repplacement, pacemaker and defibrillator insertion, which are all indicative of a CV event.
+In particular, _it does not include procedures_: PCI, stenting, bypass, ablation, valve repplacement, pacemaker and defibrillator insertion, which are all indicative of a CV event.
-- ANTI_PLATELET: keywords: aspirin, asa, clopidogrel, plavix, prasugrel, ticagrelor, dipyridamole.
+- **ANTI_PLATELET**: keywords: aspirin, asa, clopidogrel, plavix, prasugrel, ticagrelor, dipyridamole.
 Note - may not be an exhaustive list.
-- ANTI_HTN: keywords: Amlodipine, caduet, Lecarnidipine, Diltiazem, Verapamil, Doxazosin, Terazosin, Prazosin, Atenolol, bisoprolol, metoprolol, nadolol, nebivolol, propanolol, Ramipril, Perindopril, Captopril, Lisinopril, Enalapril, Candesartan, irbesartan, losartan, telmisartan, Hydrochlorthiazide, indapamide
+- **ANTI_HTN**: keywords: Amlodipine, caduet, Lecarnidipine, Diltiazem, Verapamil, Doxazosin, Terazosin, Prazosin, Atenolol, bisoprolol, metoprolol, nadolol, nebivolol, propanolol, Ramipril, Perindopril, Captopril, Lisinopril, Enalapril, Candesartan, irbesartan, losartan, telmisartan, Hydrochlorthiazide, indapamide
-- STATIN: keywords: Atorvastatin, caduet, simvastatin, zocor, rosuvastatin, crestor, fluvastatin, Ezetimibe, Bezafibrate, fenofibrate, lipitor, lescol, lovastatin, mevacor, altoprev, livalo, zypitamag, pitavastatin, pravachol, pravastatin, ezallor, vytorin.
+- **STATIN**: keywords: Atorvastatin, caduet, simvastatin, zocor, rosuvastatin, crestor, fluvastatin, Ezetimibe, Bezafibrate, fenofibrate, lipitor, lescol, lovastatin, mevacor, altoprev, livalo, zypitamag, pitavastatin, pravachol, pravastatin, ezallor, vytorin.
 Note: medication lists may not be exhaustive.
-- CYCLOSPORINE_TROUGH_LEVEL: if the patient is on tacrolimus, leave this empty (or 0)
+- **CYCLOSPORINE_TROUGH_LEVEL**: if the patient is on tacrolimus leave this empty (or 0)
-- MONTHS_TO_EVENT:
+- **MONTHS_TO_EVENT**: This should be the time in months from the prediction timepoint until the next CV event if there is one, or until censoring time for that patient.
+Patients can be censored at death by non-CV cause or at end of follow-up time which could be when the patient is lost to follow-up, leaves the network, or the last date in the data pull.

 ### Associating features with a prediction time
+The model predicts risk of an event within 10 years.
+The timepoint from which that prediction is made is the time from which the feature values are collected, and specified by YRS_SINCE_TRANS.
+Labs (BMI, ALP, AST, ALT, SERUM_CREATININE) should only be considered from >3 months post-transplant, and YEARS_SINCE_TRANS should be > 1.
+The most recent lab value prior to YRS_SINCE_TRANS and after the 3 month recovery window should be used.

+Health and medication statuses should be from the prediction timepoint (ie a subsequent diabetes diagnoses that occurs after YRS_SINCE_TRANS should not be considered as a positive), and include diagnoses and prescriptions from pre-transplant as well.
+Note that positive health and medication statuses should be assumed to persist - a diagnosis of hypertension or requiring statins is assumed not to reverse over time.
+(An exception is post-transplant diabetes, which is often transient, but usually coded differently).

+CV_HISTORY includes any of the CV events that occurred prior to YRS_SINCE_TRANS, including prior to transplant